Which Tree Guards Should You Use?

 Milk carton style (and other similar containers made of cardboard only) make excellent tree guards.
 They are completely biodegradable, and will usually break down into the soil within 6-12 months due to rain and sun exposure.
 This means there's no need to remove the guards.
 You will need one stake for each guard.

 Corflute tree guards are used widely by Landcare groups, roadside tree planting, river and stream bank planting and various other projects.
 They are made from rigid plastic, specifically designed to protect and encourage growth in new plants, whilst sheltering from wind damage and browsing animals.
-These guards can be reused (weather dependent) and are recyclable, however are still made of plastic which stays in the environment.
+These guards can be reused (weather dependent) but are not recyclable in Tasmania.
+As they break down they become a source of microplastic pollution.
 They require one stake for each guard.

 New Biodegradable sleeve guards have been tested with success levels similar to the classic corflute.
 They are made from a biodegradable or sometimes compostable material.
+Much like the plastic sleeve guards, they offer minimal browsing protection from larger animals.
 You will need three hardwood stakes for each guard.

 This table has been designed to help Landcarers with an at-a-glance summary of some of the tree guard types available on the market.